Military, Veterans and Families

 3. Maintain satisfactory academic progress (be in good academic standing).

 You are advised to apply for veteran benefits when applying for admission to NICC.
 Apply for Veteran Education Benefits on the Veterans Affairs site.
 Refer to the veterans enrollment checklist and military educational benefits webinar as guides to assist you.
-Complete the veterans worksheet and return it to your respective campus VA certifying official.
+Complete electronic form that will be sent to you from the SCO.
 The initial application process can take a significant amount of time, so students should start the process as early as possible.

 For transfer students who previously attended another institution and received VA education benefits, VA Form 1995 must be completed and submitted to the VA certifying official.